Harmoni supports both record level/respondent level data and summary or aggregate level data.

 If you also need to slice the result by another dimension, it is just a case of adding that to the data, e.g., Month.

-In Harmoni, you would now have two standard axes and the Value as a Measure.
+You would now have two standard axes and the Value as a Measure in Harmoni.
 You could then drag Brand into the down, Month into the across, and Value into the measure drop zone.
 The Brand 3 row would then show:

 - Total Column